alechenninger/falcon/docs/design.md

       - Or even hedge?
 Do retry-w-max + latest LSN and pick first?
     - Both: provide min lsn (object head, for freshness but minimum freshness) and max verified lsn (from log).
 We can basically have options:
       - Max consistency without waiting: rely on old deltas, pick the newest we can at the point where all shards are up to date.
 Avoids "frankenstates" by using an old object a newer LSN would require a node to wait to confirm it did not pick invalid state.
-      - Max shard consistency: rely on possible waits (wait until all shards are up to date with the latest object)
+      - Max shard consistency: rely on possible waits (wait until all shards are up to date with the latest object).
+Only retry if it might change the answer.
+Only need to retry once for external consistency.
+        - Examples:
+          - user added to group, then query document, document shard not up to date: only has to wait; document didn't move.
+          - document moved, user immediately added to group of previous folder, document shard not up to date: has to wait & retry. gets new result.
       - Linearizable (write optimized / write agnostic): get the most recent flushed LSN at the tip of the query, query at that snapshot (everything waits).
 This extreme approach is required IF we support cross-shard atomic writes AND we don't want to wait during write.
-      - Linearizable (read optimized): Same as "max consistency without waiting" **as long as** any write waited for all nodes involved to acknowledge the write.
+      - Linearizable (read optimized): Same as "max shard consistency" **as long as** any write waited for all nodes involved to acknowledge the write.
+Cannot get this with max latency without waiting unless we wait for ALL nodes to acknowledge the write (which is another option)
   - Queries abort & retry if nodes no longer have the requested snapshot
-- Logical replication: Support cross shard writes (reverse indexes, atomic multi-shard association writes, which also require write repair)
+- Logical replication: Support cross shard writes (reverse indexes, atomic multi-shard association writes)
   - May also be necessary for snapshot isolation, since its the only way we can get a commit LSN.
 See below "maybe's" for a possible write optimization.
-- Read repair on cache miss for shard owner: if a request comes to a shard which doesn't know it is the new owner yet, it waits for replication (within some timeout?) to see the object.
-  - In the synchronous RAM-write model, this was: "Lazy hydration of new object owners: Supports atomic shard moves (owner invalidates, next state must go to new owner)"
 - Shard roots: Maintain a dictionary of objects to shard roots, to balance related object locality and shard load balancing.
 Some objects are their own roots (e.g. medium-sized aggregates like folders, etc.)
 - Roaring bitmaps: Very high compression of set membership for high scale.
 - Distributed external ID to dense "roaring" integer dictionary: Bi-map external IDs to integers to support arbitrary IDs yet have highly compressed sets.